OpenUserJS/OpenUserJS.org/README.md

 #### Aggregate

-Outdated dependencies list can be achieved with `$ npm outdated` from the terminal.
+Outdated dependencies list can be achieved with `$ npm outdated` from the terminal and alternatively `$ npm show packagename versions`.

 [nodeGHUrl]: https://github.com/nodejs/node